GitTools/GitVersion/docs/usage/msbuild-task.md

 are prefixed with `GitVersion_`.
 This prevents conflicts with other properties in the pipeline.

-#### Accessing variable in MSBuild
+#### Accessing variables in MSBuild

-After `GitVersionTask.GetVersion` has executed, the MSBuild properties can be used in the standard way.
+Once `GitVersionTask.GetVersion` has been executed, the MSBuild properties can be used in the standard way.
 For example:

 ```xml